How To Find Remainder In Python

 Trends and Latest Developments

 The use of the modulo operator in Python continues to be relevant and essential, with ongoing developments focusing on efficiency and optimization.
 Recent trends indicate a greater emphasis on using the modulo operator in data science and machine learning applications.
-For example, in feature engineering, the modulo operator can be used to create cyclical features, such as day of the week or month of the year, which can improve the performance of machine learning models.
+Take this: in feature engineering, the modulo operator can be used to create cyclical features, such as day of the week or month of the year, which can improve the performance of machine learning models.

 Tips and Expert Advice